tabarra/txAdmin/docs/development.md

 ## Requirements
 - Windows, as the `main-builder.js` doesn't work for other OSs;
-- NodeJS v16.x to match the one in FXServer;
+- NodeJS v22.9 or newer;
 - FXServer;